 A structural engineer’s report is frequently required at a time of sale.
 This may be required to investigate and advise upon a specific structural defect, such as a crack in brickwork, a bulging wall, or a sagging roof.
-Carley Daines & Partners have undertaken over 10,000 such inspections.
+Carley Daines and Partners Limited have undertaken over 10,000 such inspections.

 Alternatively, it may be necessary to carry out an overall appraisal of the entire building for evidence of structural movement or structural damage.

 Planning is regulated by the Local Authority and controls the public’s freedom to alter their property or to construct new development.
 Planning Permission is not always required (particularly for very small developments) and initially, advice can be obtained from the Area Planning Officer for the relevant Local Authority.
 Carley Daines & Partners are frequently involved in the planning process, producing Preliminary Risk Assessments, Contaminated Land Studies and Desk Studies of potential development sites.

 The form also produces many Flood Risk Assessments.